garnetwzy/TeacherRatingApp/README.md

 2. Use 'cd' command to enter the project directory
 3. Use 'npm install' to install the dependencies
 4. Install mongodb locally and start the service of mongodb locally
-5. Use 'npm start' to start the service and then we can access the website locally at 'localhost://3000'
+5. Use 'npm start' to start the backend service and then we can access the website locally at 'localhost://3001'

 ## A short public and narrated video demonstrating the application